 - Tissue-Stimulating Proteins

-They can apply a gel containing proteins found in developing tooth enamel to the diseased tooth root.
+A gel containing proteins found in developing tooth enamel can be applied to the diseased tooth root.
 This gel stimulates the growth of healthy bone and tissue.

-The best way to prevent gum disease begins at home by practicing good oral hygiene.
-If you do end up getting gum disease (and statistically, given that there are 85% adults with some form of gum disease, there's a high chance that you have it in some form already), then going to the dentist for regular check-ups is the best way to diagnose and treat it early.
+The best way to prevent gum disease is by practicing good oral hygiene at home.
+If you do end up getting gum disease, then going to the dentist for regular checkups is the best way to diagnose and treat it early.
 Then you can get a deep cleaning if necessary and ensure that inflammation doesn't develop into a more severe case of periodontitis.
-Together, you and your dental professional will be able to discuss the best options for your individual needs, and you'll be able to feel great about a future of oral health that makes you smile.
+Together, you and your dental professional will be able to discuss the best options for your individual needs, and you'll be able to feel confident in the future of your healthy smile.